PROFILE

 constitutional government.

-In March 1994, the PGE created a
+In March 1994, the PGE created a constitutional

-constitutional commission charged with drafting
+commission charged with drafting a constitution

-a constitution flexible enough to meet the
+flexible enough to meet the current needs of a

-current needs of a population suffering from 30
+population suffering from 30 years of civil war

-years of civil war as well as those of the
+as well as those of the future, when prospective

-prosperity would change the political landscape.
+stability and prosperity would change the

-Commission members traveled throughout the
+political landscape.
+Commission members traveled

-country and to Eritrean communities abroad
+throughout the country and to Eritrean

-holding meetings to explain constitutional
+communities abroad holding meetings to explain

-options to the people and to solicit their
+constitutional options to the people and to

-input.
-A new constitution was ratified in 1997
+solicit their input.
+A new constitution was

-but has not been implemented, and general
+ratified in 1997 but has not been implemented,

-announced that Transitional National Assembly
+government had announced that Transitional

-elections would take place in December 2001, but
+National Assembly elections would take place in

-been rescheduled.
+elections have not been rescheduled.

 The present government structure includes